vinit2107/Projects/Python/ReadMe.md

 This folder contains projects completed in Python.

-The projects in the folder in chronolgical order are:
+The projects are listed below:

 1. House Price Prediction